srikanth2102/IPL_SCORE_PREDICTION/README.md

 # IPL_SCORE_PREDICTION

-## AIM:
+## OVERVIEW
-   To predict the IPL score using Machine Learning.
+   In this project we make use of machine learning models to predict IPL score.

 ## DATASET:
    Use this link to access the [dataset](https://www.kaggle.com/yuvrajdagur/ipl-dataset-season-2008-to-2017).

 ## DATASET FEATURES:

 * mid: Unique match id.